Nautilus is the default Ubuntu file manager — and for good reason: it is feature-filled and easy-to-use.

 But even though I’ve used it for years there are a couple of keyboard shortcuts I only learnt about recently.

-Below you’ll find 9 simple Nautilus keyboard shortcuts that may help you do what you normally do, but do it a little bit quicker.
+Below you’ll find our list 9 essential Nautilus keyboard shortcuts that might help you do what you normally do a bit quicker.

-This list is not trying to be exhaustive.
-A great many keyboard shortcuts aren’t listed below, so if one you really think is a must-known isn’t on my list do feel free share to share it in the comments below.
+This list isn’t exhaustive and a great many keyboard shortcuts are not listed below.
+If one you really think is a must-know isn’t on my list you’re free share to share it in the comments below.

 With the caveat out of the way let’s flex some fingers…